Ding Dong (reggae musician): Music career

-Having dabbled in music as a recording artiste over the years; he was instrumental in the concept behind the single "Wakky Dip", an ode to the late Gerald “Bogle” Levy performed by Dancehall group Voicemail.
-Ding also made music with the late Danny Champagne and Elephant Man as well as winning several dancing titles.
+Having dabbled in music as a recording artist over the years; he was instrumental in the concept behind the single "Wacky Dip", an ode to the late Gerald "Bogle" Levy performed by dancehall group Voicemail.
+Ding Dong also made music with the late Danny Champagne and Elephant Man as well as winning several dancing titles.

-2009 saw the release of “Holiday” a collaboration with Jamaican singer Chevaughn.
-Since its release, Ding Dong has continued recording.
-'Hustler', 'Shampoo', 'Wul Up', 'Syvah', Produced by Ricky Blaze, 'Gas', 'Lowe Mi', 'Fling', 'Rock The Floor' alongside labelmate Dancehall Princess Shenseea, 'Flairy', 'Lebeh Lebeh', are a few of his hits.
-He has performed in the US, Europe and the Caribbean, and appeared in Rebel Salute 2018, the first Dancer turned Dancehall artiste ever billed for the show in its 24-year history.
-He recorded on the BigShip and Emudio labels.
-He currently calls Romeich Entertainment home and says 2018 and beyond will be even more historic.
+2009 saw the release of "Holiday", a collaboration with Jamaican singer Chevaughn.
+Since its release, Ding Dong has continued recording with songs such as "Hustler", "Shampoo", "Wul Up", "Syvah", "Gas", "Lowe Mi", "Fling", "Rock the Floor" (alongside labelmate Shenseea), "Flairy", and "Lebeh Lebeh".
+He has performed in the US, Europe and the Caribbean, and appeared in Rebel Salute 2018, the first dancer-turned-dancehall artist ever billed for the show in its 24-year history.
+He has recorded on the BigShip and Emudio labels.

+In February 2018, Ding Dong appeared on BBC 1Xtra with the Ravers Clavers, teaching Seani B how to dance at Big Yard Studios, Jamaica.

 Advertising work

-Grace Foods' brand campaign Flava with a Beat gave Ding Dong a major role as the voice behind the campaign jingle, and his latest dance move, flairy, became the official dance for the campaign.
+Grace Foods' brand campaign Flava with a Beat gave Ding Dong a major role as the voice behind the campaign jingle, and his latest dance move, Flairy, became the official dance for the campaign.
 Other brands he has advertised include; Magnum Tonic Wine, GraceKennedy and Western Sports.
 "It is a blessing, especially for me representing the dancehall community and as a male from the garrison," Ding Dong said."It shows that it is not where you are from, but how you carry yourself," Ding Dong said.